 Senior Vice President of Operations: Daniel J. Lennie

-Daniel J. Lennie oversees all operations in Acadian Ambulance's Louisiana and Mississippi markets.
+Daniel J. Lennie oversees all operations in Acadian Ambulance's Louisiana, Texas and Mississippi markets.
 He joined the company in 1972 as an EMT and worked on an ambulance while attending college.
 He has worked in many departments, including communications, education and training, public relations, contract services and operations.